 Not all of our leads come in through live chat, although many do.
 Some sign up for webinars, download one of our books or meet us at industry events.
 SalesLoft enables our sales reps to streamline and automate our email outreach to these prospects so we can grow our relationship with them and their interest in Intercom.

 We’ve set up email cadences in SalesLoft that allow our sales reps to proactively follow up with qualified leads.
 Instead of having to send one-off emails, we can use existing templates with custom attributes to personally engage with prospects at scale.
 This saves our sales reps time, ensures our messaging is consistent and helps increase the velocity at which we’re able to move deals forward.

-Here’s one final automation tool we love: Tray.
+Here’s one final piece of automation software we love: Tray.
 We use the Tray Platform to build automated workflows across multiple tools.
 Tray makes it easy to surface notable customer events – such as changes in product usage or spend – that our sales reps should be aware of.
 We can push the data bi-directionally to Salesforce and even send real-time notifications on Slack.

 For example, if a customer purchases a new add-on like Product Tours, we consider that an important change.
 Tray will surface this event and notify the rep assigned to the customer’s account.
 Then the sales rep can decide what action is most appropriate: reaching out personally to say thanks, sending over resources on using new features, scheduling a time to discuss their objectives and so on.